What is RACI Chart?

 RACI chart is a matrix that presents the different responsibilities of people, teams, department or any other business units in completing business activities for a business process.
 A typical RACI chart involves rows of participants and columns of business activities.
 Cells, when appropriate, are marked with letters R, A, C or I, with each of them representing a specific kind of responsibility.
 Here is a description of RACI:

 R - Responsible.
-Participant do something to achieve a specific business activity.
+Participant does something to achieve a specific business activity.

-A - Approver.
-Participant who verify the completeness and correctness of business activity.
+A - Accountable (also approver or final approving authority).
+Participant who verifies the completeness and correctness of business activity.

 C - Consulted.
-Participant who give advice on business activity.
+Participant who gives advice on business activity.

 I - Informed.
-Participant who are kept updated on the progress on business activity.
+Participant who is kept updated on the progress on business activity.

-In order perform the steps in this tutorial, make sure you have Visual Paradigm downloaded and installed.
-You may download Visual Paradigm in the download page if you do not have it installed.
+In order to perform the steps in this tutorial, make sure you have Visual Paradigm downloaded and installed.

 You also need to download the sample project with BPD, which will be used to demonstrate the generation of RACI chart throughout this tutorial.